 Anthony Cork, at the Wilkins Kennedy, said: ‘Travel agents on the high street were once the first and only port of call for booking holidays, but the tide has turned and we are now seeing online booking services and price comparison sites taking over.’
 He also added: ‘Technology has helped.
 Superfast broadband makes the process of booking a holiday easier by going direct to the hotel websites to knock off another hundred pounds.
 The need to consult with a travel agent is rapidly disappearing.’

 Back in 2013, Thomas Cook announced they were making around 2,500 staff redundant and closing 195 stores.
 Since the decline in high street travel agents, travel companies have been trying to almost compete with the internet and found themselves needing to improve fast.
 In 2015, TUI announced it would roll out a new concept store format to more than 120 stores around Europe.
 Their aim was to inspire customers planning their next trip with interactive tools such as interactive world maps and iPads and hopefully boost in-store bookings.

 What Is Expected For The Future?

-Tom McQueen, Managing Director at the tech focused agency Futurice is worried that virtual reality may become a negative for companies.
+Tom McQueen, Managing Director at the tech-focused agency Futurice is worried that virtual reality may become negative for companies.
 He recently stated ‘’in the future people might take ‘virtual holiday’ experiences so deep and immersive there will be no need to leave their home’’.
+Eleri Evans.